a998766543321/Learning-Summary/Java Spring API.md

       - Payload -- Contains the sets of claim
       - Signature -- Verify the header and payload data
     - * JWT header and payload are not encrypted, they are just base64 encoded
+    - We may encrypt the JWT payload manually if there is sensitive data inside it

   #### Claim
     - an authority in the form of permissions or rights to carry out any activity or access any information